jerdra/2019-05-27-fmri-analysis-python/README.md

     into your workshop's website while you are using it to teach.

-You can call this repository whatever you like, and add whatever content you need to it.
+You can call this repository whatever you like, and add whatever content you need to it

 ## Getting and Giving Help